Barriers for fast matrix multiplication from irreversibility: Introduction

 We give a barrier that applies more generally than all previous barriers and that is in some cases stronger.
-Our barrier also relies on studying versions of asymptotic subrank, which together with the notion of asymptotic rank we combine into a single parameter called irreversibility.
-Our barrier simplifies and generalises previous barriers and connects the barrier literature to some central notions from the framework of Strassen~\cite{strassen1987relative, strassen1988asymptotic, strassen1991degeneration, christandl2017universal}.
-Alman reported similar independent results~\cite{alman2018limits} shortly after our manuscript appeared on the arxiv.
+Our barrier also relies on studying versions of asymptotic subrank, which together with the notion of asymptotic rank we combine into a single parameter called \emph{irreversibility}.
+Our barrier simplifies and generalizes previous barriers and tightly connects the barrier literature to central notions from the framework of Strassen~\cite{strassen1987relative, strassen1988asymptotic, strassen1991degeneration, christandl2017universal}.
+Alman~\cite{alman2018limits} reported very similar independent results shortly after our manuscript appeared on the arXiv, which we jointly presented at the Computational Complexity Conference 2019 in New Brunswick.
+For all the tensors mentioned, the barriers of Alman are identical to ours.
+A subtle difference between the works is that Alman considers asymptotic slice rank instead of asymptotic subrank.